-Game of Thrones season four just wrapped, and we're already kind of despondent over the loss of our Sunday night obsession.
-In the meantime, the stars continue to book other roles that take them far away from Westeros — especially in terms of the way they look.
+Game of Thrones season five begins this weekend, and we're so ready to be obsessed for another crazy season.
+Though we're glad to see the stars back in costume, it's fun to see them in other roles that take them far away from Westeros — especially in terms of the way they look.
 The cast's other jobs have always been pretty diverse — do you know which ones are Harry Potter alums, Downton Abbey dwellers, or superhero blockbuster stars?
-Click through to see the Game of Thrones cast as you've never seen them before.
+Read through to see the Game of Thrones cast as you've never seen them before.

 Source: The Weinstein Co.

-Clarke rocks a platinum blond 'do as Daenerys Targaryen, but in last year's indie Dom Hemingway, she sports a color closer to her natural dark shade.
+Clarke rocks a platinum blond 'do as Daenerys Targaryen, but in 2013's indie Dom Hemingway, she sports a color closer to her natural dark shade.

 Cersei is hardly the first tough character Lena Headey has played; she was the title character in the short-lived Terminator: The Sarah Connor Chronicles on the small screen in 2008.